Equity-Focused Dissemination and Implementation

 Learning and Sharing

-The UR CTSI hosted an equity-focused dissemination and implementation webinar series in the fall of 2020.
-The series focused on how context – and its complex and evolving nature – can impact dissemination and implementation of health-improving interventions.
+The fall 2020 EQ-DI webinar series focused on how context – and its complex and evolving nature – can impact dissemination and implementation of health-improving interventions.

 ||Title and Presenter